pompyboard/pompyboard/web/convex/README.md

 # Welcome to your Convex functions directory!

-Write your Convex functions here.
+Write your Convex functions here
 See https://docs.convex.dev/functions for more.

 A query function that takes two arguments looks like: